 - a.
-The control box is located on lower right side of appliance, on top of the junction box. - b.
+The control box is located on right side of appliance, behind the right side panel. - b.
 There is a light located inside of the control box.
-The internal light will turn green when the appliance has reached a temperature of 200°F (93°C) in the fire pot. and will turn red when it reaches 600°F (315°C). - c.
+The internal light will turn green when the appliance has reached a temperature of 200°F (93°C) in the fire pot and will turn red when it reaches 600°F (315°C). - c.
 There is also an internal blue light located in the upper left corner of the control box.
-When you plug in the appliance the blue light will automatically start blinking 6 blinks every 10 seconds for 60 seconds (depending upon setting) and then will stop.
+When you plug in the appliance the blue light will automatically start blinking 1 blink every 10 seconds for 60 seconds and then will stop.